 Step 1.
 Register at your local town hall

-Citizen from the European Union (EU), European Economic Area (EU plus Iceland, Liechtenstein and Norway) and Switzerland – and their family members – don’t require a Belgian visa or permit but still need to register with their local town hall after arriving in Belgium.
+Citizens from the European Economic Area (EU plus Iceland, Liechtenstein and Norway) and Switzerland (and their family members) do not require a Belgian visa or permit; however, they still need to register with their local town hall after arriving in Belgium.

 The registration procedure is relatively similar across Belgium, although communes may have slight differences in the implementation of this procedure.
-Some town halls are also more used to dealing with foreigners and may offer foreign languages and quicker processing times, while others deal mostly with locals and can take longer.
+Some town halls are also more used to dealing with foreigners and may offer foreign languages and quicker processing times.
+Others, however, deal mostly with locals and can take longer.

 You will need to show a number of documents when you register: